michaelabiaw/kashes2016/README.md

 - 📫 How to reach me on www.linkedIn.com/in/michaelabiaw

 ## skills
-🅿Python,
+🅿Python
-📱MySQL,
+📱MySQL
-📱PostgreSQL,
+📱PostgreSQL
-💻HTML, CSS,JS
+💻HTML, CSS, JS
 ⚛VScode